18290010973/TORCS_ACC/README.md

 Second car: The control is taken car in multipart's.\
 Controls the acceleration and brakes (depends on the leader car)\
 Controls the steering movements (depends on the side wall distance)

+***Goals of the Cars***

+Leader Car:\
+Try to maintain a uniform speed (60-70km/hr) (target speed in our case 60 km/ hr)

+Follower Car:\
+Follow the Leader car. (do not go ahead/ lag too much)\
+Try to maintain the speed limits of 70km/hr.\
+Maintain a desirable distance from the leader Car.
+Here the desired distance is 20m.\